 Variations in spelling are not enough to be considered a different mark.
 Simply changing the spelling is not enough.

-3. Look for companies in related, but not directly competitive, goods and services which might block expansion of your product line.
+3. Look for companies in related, but not directly competitive, goods and services which might block the expansion of your product line

 For example, orange juice and vodka are related goods.
 The name for one can preempt the other if challenged.